Search: 29 results

 Renouncing therefore every kind of malice, and knavery, hypocrisy, envy, and detraction, as new-born infants desire that mystical milk,

-as newborn babes, long for the spiritual milk which is without guile, that ye may grow thereby unto salvation;
+as newborn babies, long for the pure milk of the Word, that you may grow thereby to salvation,

 Ye who are servants, be subject to your masters with all fear, not only to the good and mild, but also to the morose: